All Episodes

 It's just incredible.

-Say what's going to happen.
+Tell you what's going to happen.

 Quarterbacks are now going to be taken out.

-There will be teams that will decide it's worth it to get a 15-yard penalty and maybe, maybe get kicked out of the game for an illegal helmet to helmet hit if it gets the opposing quarterback taken out of the game.
+There will be teams that will decide it's worth it to get a 15-yard penalty and maybe, maybe get kicked out of the game for an illegal helmet-to-helmet hit if it gets the opposing quarterback taken out of the game.

 Imagine a scenario.